metafizzy/huebee/README.md

   // default: shortHex

   setText: false,
   // sets text of elements to color, and sets text color
   // true => sets text of anchor
   // string, '.color-text' => sets elements that match selector
   // default: true

-  setBGColor: true,
+  setBGColor: false,
   // sets background color of elements
   // and text color so text is visible on light or dark colors
   // true => sets background color of anchor
   // string, '.color-bg' => sets elements that match selector
-  // default: false
+  // default: true

   customColors: [ '#19F', '#E5A628', 'darkgray', 'hsl(210, 90%, 55%)' ]
   // custom colors added to the top of the grid

+  staticOpen: true,
+  // displays open and stays open
+  // default: false

   className: 'color-input-picker',
   // class added to Huebee element, useful for CSS